Skip to main content

 Less commonly, a user may have an outdated name, if they've recently had it legally changed and we haven't yet updated it.

-Some data points, like date of birth and SSN, should never change, but it's still possible (in very rare cases) for these to be inaccurate.
+Some data points, like birth date and SSN, should never change, but it's still possible (in very rare cases) for these to be inaccurate.
 So, if having perfectly accurate data is crucial for your use case, we recommend that you have users confirm it.